pallets/jinja/docs/intro.rst

 Introduction
 ============

-This is the documentation for the Jinja2 general purpose templating language.
+This is the documentation for the Jinja2 general purpose template language.
 Jinja2 is a library for Python that is designed to be flexible, fast and secure.

 If you have any exposure to other text-based template languages, such as Smarty or Django, you should feel right at home with Jinja2.
-It's both designer and developer friendly by sticking to Python's principles and adding functionality useful for templating environments.
+It's both designer and developer friendly by sticking to Python's principles and adding functionality useful for template environments.

 Prerequisites
 -------------